-Mayor Taylor welcomed all to the Budget Work Session and stated that this was a historic opportunity to leverage investments through the FY 2017 Budget.
+Mayor Taylor welcomed all to the Budget Policy Goal Setting Session and stated that this was a historic opportunity to leverage investments through the FY 2017 Budget.
 She noted that she looked forward to hearing everyone's ideas and thanked everyone for their participation.

-City Manager Sculley stated that they would be seeking input from the City Council for the development of the FY 2017 Budget.
-She noted that they had focused the agenda on five categories and spoke of the great amount of community input they had received.
+City Manager Sculley stated that they would be seeking input and policy direction from the City Council for the development of the FY 2017 Budget.
+She noted that there were five categories of focus and spoke of the great amount of community input they had received.
 She introduced the Facilitator, Francisco Gonima.
 Mr. Gonima stated that he had met individually with each of the City Councilmembers and organized their feedback into key policy areas.
 He noted that each of the Councilmembers would have a three-minute time limit to comment on each category.
 He added that they were looking to reach consensus; not unanimity.